jaidevprabhu/Used_Car_Pricing_Features/Report.md

 - Late model years vehicles positively impact the price.
 - Car Makes - Lexus, Toyota, Audi and Mercedes-Benz positively drive the price point.
 - Having a clean title is very desireable.
-- Trucks and 8-Cylinder vehicles also drive the pricing
+- Trucks and 8-Cylinder vehicles also drive the pricing.

 ## Features negatively impacting the price

 - Hatchback models are not desired.
-- A high odometer reading / high mileage vehicles bring down prices
+- A high odometer reading / high mileage vehicles bring down prices.
 - Hybrid powered vehicles do not command good prices in Used Car markets.
 - Car Makes - Chrysler, Nissan, Hyundai, Volkswagen and Kia drive down the price point.